knette/dotsandboxes/README.md

 As a player, I click on a line for my move.

-As a player, I get another turn after complete a box (click on the 4th line of a box).
+As a player, I get another turn after I complete a box (click on the 4th line of a box).

 As a player, I know I've won because it is announced clearly.